stevenbenner/steves-encode64-utility/README.md

 ## Information

+* The MIME media type output is best effort.
+It uses the Window registry and your system may not have all media types set.
 * This tool is for almost any version of Microsoft Windows (sorry Mac and Linux users).
 * This is a Visual Studio 2010 project.